AdhityaSundar/Antivirus-Adblocker/README.md

 ## Installation

-To install Adithya's Adblocker, follow these steps:
+To install Adhitya's Adblocker, follow these steps:

 1. Download the extension files or install it from the Chrome Web Store (if available).
 2. Open Google Chrome.